 PRA Group Canada Inc. (“PRA” or the “Company”) is committed to protecting personal information entrusted to the Company by ensuring and maintaining its accuracy, security, and confidentiality.
 Collecting, using, and disclosing personal information in an appropriate, responsible, and ethical manner, in accordance with applicable legislation and the specific contractual obligations towards its business partners, is part of PRA’s Core Values and fundamental to PRA’s daily operations.
 All employees receive ongoing training on the importance of respecting the security and confidentiality of personal information, to ensure ongoing compliance to this Policy.

-This Policy outlines the principles PRA, and all its employees follow when collecting, using, and disclosing personal information in Canada in relation to the business activities of the Company.
+This Policy applies specifically to all PRA employees and any worker contracted through an agency, with the expectation of compliance to the requirements, guidelines and standards listed in this Policy when processing and handling personal information in Canada in relation to the business activities of the Company.

-This Policy applies to all information the Company has under its control that relates to customers, or other third parties, and that may be used to identify an individual.
-PRA maintains the confidentiality of this information and applies the following principles with respect to protecting information, at all times.
+This Policy applies to all information the Company has under its control that relates to customers, or other third parties, that may be used to identify an individual.
+PRA maintains the confidentiality of this information and applies the following principles with respect to protecting personal information at all times.

 PRA is a well-established debt buyer in Canada.
 Being a debt buyer means we buy, manage, and service a large number of accounts and portfolios.
-In doing so, PRA follows the following principles:
+In doing so, PRA follows these principles:

 Accountability: PRA is responsible for personal information under its custody and control including information provided by or obtained from third parties.
 PRA uses contractual and other appropriate means to ensure that a high level of protection is provided by third parties to whom PRA has entrusted personal information.
-PRA has designated a Compliance Specialist who is responsible for PRA compliance with this Policy.
+PRA has designated a Director of Privacy and Records Management who is responsible for PRA compliance with this Policy.

 Purposes and limiting collection, use or disclosure: PRA collects, uses, and discloses personal information of customers for purposes limited to those related to our business operations.
-Some examples of the way PRA may collect, use, or disclose your information are outlined below.
+PRA may collect, use, or disclose your information for those purposes:

 PRA collects your information to:

 - Help you work out a payment plan; and,

 - Ensure your information is accurate and up to date.